Persepolis: The Throne Hall

-Next to the Apadana, second largest building of the Terrace and the final edifices, is the Throne Hall or the Imperial Army's Hall of Honor (also called the Hundred-Columns Palace).
-This 70 × 70 m2 hall was started by Xerxes I and completed by his son Artaxerxes I by the end of the fifth century BC.
+Next to the Apadana, the second largest building of the terrace is the Throne Hall or the Imperial Army's Hall of Honour (also called the Hundred-Columns Palace).
+This 70 × 70 m2 hall was begun by Xerxes I and completed by his son Artaxerxes I by the end of the fifth century BC.
 Its eight stone doorways are decorated on the south and north with reliefs of throne scenes and on the east and west with scenes depicting the king in combat with monsters.
 Two colossal stone bulls flank the northern portico.
 The head of one of the bulls now resides in the Oriental Institute in Chicago and a column base from one of the columns in the British Museum.

 At the beginning of the reign of Xerxes I, the Throne Hall was used mainly for receptions for military commanders and representatives of all the subject nations of the empire.
-Later, the Throne Hall served as an imperial museum.

 The Tachara Palace

-Tachara, was the exclusive palace of Darius the Great at Persepolis.
-Only a small portion of the palace was finished under his rule, it was completed after the death of Darius in 486 BC, by his son and successor, Xerxes, who called it a Taçara, which means "winter palace" in Old Persian.
-It was then used by Artaxerxes I. In the 4th century BC, following his invasion of Iran in 330 BC, Alexander the Great allowed his troops to loot Persepolis.
-This palace was one of the few structures that escaped destruction in the burning of the complex by Alexander's army, and because of that, Tachara is the most intact building of Persepolis today.
-It is also the oldest structure at Persepolis.
-Tachara stands back to back to the Apadana, and is oriented southward.
+The Tachara was the exclusive palace of Darius the Great at Persepolis.
+Only a small portion of the palace was finished under his rule; it was completed after the death of Darius in 486 BC by his son and successor, Xerxes, whose inscriptions call it a taçara ("palace").
+It was later used by Artaxerxes I. The Tachara was one of the few structures that escaped destruction in the fire of 330 BC; for this reason it is today the most intact building at Persepolis.
+It is also the oldest structure on the terrace.
+The Tachara stands back to back with the Apadana and is oriented southward.

 Tachara is the most intact building of Persepolis today.